OSCE's at UMB

 Due to the everchanging nature of the exam (e.g. new stations, different conditions, etc), please refer to the official page.

 Rooms were numbered with a set path to follow.
-When you entered, you said your name and ID, got an audible confirmation, and then checked the printed task description.
-It outlined your role, the scenario, and available tools.
+When you entered, you said your name and ID out loud, got an audible confirmation, and then checked the printed task description.
 If you got stuck, you could always refer back to the printout.
-It all related to those 25 topics—nothing new or unexpected.
+All stations related to those 27 topics—nothing new or unexpected.

 Each room had a timer, so you always knew how much time was left.
-A bell signaled when the 10 minutes were over.
-If you finished early, you stayed in the room until the bell, then moved immediately to the next room, as the next student would be right behind you.
+A bell signaled when the timer was up.
+If you finished early, you stayed in the room until you heard the bell.

 This page is edited by